Let's Have Fun with LeetCode

 -109 <= nums[i] <= 109

-This problem asks you to determine if there are duplicate elements in the array.
-Removing duplicates is a classic use case for hash sets, as they allow you to quickly check if an element is already present in the set.
+This problem asks if there are duplicate elements in the array.
+Removing duplicates is a classic use case for hash sets, because a hash set can quickly check if an element exists.

-We can insert each element of the array into a hash set one by one, and if we find an element that is already in the set, we immediately return true
+We can add each number into a hash set.
+If we find a number that is already in the set, we return true

 .